-The first step of the model consists on the computation of the traffic and the throughput arriving at the RU node, which represents the BS at the cell site.
-These parameters are calculated based on the number of users assigned to it and use cases specifications.
+The first step consists of the computation of the traffic and the throughput arriving at the RU node, which represents the BS at the cell site.
+The calculation of these parameters is calculated based on the number of users assigned to it and use cases specifications.
 The next step is the splitting options of the BS network functions throughout the RU, DU, CU, and MEC in order to analyse the impact of different architectures of the network on the different use cases considered in this study.
 The splitting options of the nodes are based on the FH (i.e. Option 8, 7.1, 7.2, 7.3, 6), MH (i.e. Option 2), and BH (Option 1).
-To choose a splitting option, the required processing capacity on the nodes is computed depending on the assign computation requirement of each BS function.
-The aggregation process of the nodes starts with the nodes closest to the users.
-First, the available RUs are aggregated to the DUs or the CUs, if the DU connection is not possible.
-Then, the DUs are aggregated to the CUs depending on the distance between the nodes, and the same is done for the connection between CU and the Core or, if necessary, the MEC.
-Finally, the model computes the latency on the different parts of the network and the total E2E latency depending on the distance between the nodes, the processing delay from the assign BS function that is called GOPS delay, and the queuing delay from the traffic arriving at the node.
-The two parameters of the processing capacity is defined so the load of the nodes does not exceed a certain threshold.
-The purpose of the model is to evaluate the different network architectures performances, and the behaviour of those architectures on each type of service.
+To choose a splitting option, the required processing capacity in the nodes is computed, depending on the assigned computation requirement of each BS function.
+The aggregation process of the nodes starts with the ones closest to users.
+First, the available RUs are aggregated onto the DUs or the CUs, if the DU connection is not possible.
+Then, the DUs are aggregated onto the CUs depending on the distance between the nodes, and the same is done for the connection between CU and the Core, or, if necessary, the MEC.
+Finally, the model computes the latency on the different parts of the network and the total E2E latency depending on the distance between nodes, the processing delay from the assigned BS function that is called GOPS delay, and the Queuing delay from the traffic arriving at the node.
+The two parameters of the processing delay (i.e. GOPS and Queuing delays) are computed based on the load of the node that depends on the assign processing power due to data throughput and the BS functions.
+The required processing capacity is defined so the load of the nodes does not exceed a certain threshold.
+The purpose of the model is to evaluate the different network architectures performance, and the behaviour of these architectures with each type of service.